nicolaspearson/salespal/backend/README.md

 # Node SALESPAL #

 A demo MANK stack (MonogoDB, AngularJS, NodeJS, Koa) stock item app that provides CRUD operations to store vehicle information.
 It makes use of NodeJS, Koa, and MongoDB to serve a RESTful API.
-This project has been written in typescript.
+This project has been written in Typescript.

 ### How do I get set up? ###